ed-chin-git/agora/INSTALLATION.md

 + Verify deployment using hardhat console
   > $ npx hardhat console --network localhost
   ~>const contract = await ethers.getContractAt(".sol contract name","smart contract address")
-+ To deploy on Rinkeby testnet : https://www.scien.cx/2021/09/17/how-to-deploy-a-smart-contract-to-rinkeby-testnet-using-infura-and-hardhat/

-## Connect MetaMask to Hardhat
-Select the “Add Network” button and you will be greeted with a form requesting for the relevant network details.
-In order to connect to our local network, we will be using the following:
-+ Network Name: localhost:8545 — This is up to you and defines how the network will show up in your network dropdown.
-+ New RPC URL: http://127.0.0.1:8545 — The endpoint returned from running npx hardhat node earlier.
-+ Chain ID: 1337 — This is the default chain identifier that is implemented by Hardhat.
-You can refer to their documentation here.
-+ Currency Symbol: ETH — This is up to you and defines the symbol for the local network currency (ie. ETH).
-### Import Hardhat Test Accounts into metamask
-+ Select the hardhat network in metamask
-+ add new accounts using private keys in the hardhat blockchain (keys are listed in terminal when node is started)

 ## Start the Application
 + NodeJS must be installed and running
 + From the application directory